MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 Refer to [How to configure Virtual Network Support for a Premium Azure Cache for Redis](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-how-to-premium-vnet) that describes how to configure virtual network support for a premium Azure Cache for Redis instance using the Azure Portal.

 ### Hashicorp Terraform

+This [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/6-create-redis.tf) is an example template that deploys an Azure Cache for Redis.
+Refer to the following materials to learn more about the commands used:

 - [Create an Azure Cache for Redis](https://www.terraform.io/docs/providers/azurerm/r/redis_cache.html) using **azurerm_redis_cache**